The Norwegian Forest Cat Rescue

 Cats in Welfare

-Each cat or kitten that comes into our welfare section will be assessed on an individual basis and in strictest confidence by our experienced welfare officers.
+Each cat or kitten that comes into our welfare section to stay with us for a term will be assessed on an individual basis and in strictest confidence by our experienced welfare officers.
+(Updated 14th January 2019)

 Firstly, the cats will be scanned for a microchip to identify any ownership details then health assessed by a veterinary surgeon, providing all is well, If needed, screened for the FeLV /FIV viruses.
 If required, vaccinations, parasite treatment, and a micro-chip will be administered at an appropriate time.
 All cats that come into the welfare and before being appropriately placed will be neutered or spayed.